jcheng1022/nutrition-calculator/README.md

-This project uses U.S Department of Agriculture's FoodData Central API to access ingredient information
+This project uses U.S Department of Agriculture's FoodData Central API to access ingredient information.
+Users are able to search and browse a list of ingredients, accessing a complete list of nutritional values.

 <h2> Technologies Used</h2>